awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-updates.md

 |  Debian 9 \(x86\_64\) Debian 10 \(x86\_64\) Ubuntu 18 \(x86\_64\) Ubuntu 20 \(x86\_64\)  |  `amazon-ecs-init-latest.amd64.deb`  |
 |  Debian 9 \(aarch64\) Debian 10 \(aarch64\) Ubuntu 18 \(aarch64\) Ubuntu 20 \(aarch64\)  |  `amazon-ecs-init-latest.arm64.deb`  |

-The Amazon ECS agent can be updated using the following procedure\.
+Follow these steps to update the Amazon ECS agent\.

 **To update the Amazon ECS agent**

-1. Confirm the Amazon ECS agent version you are running\.
+1. Confirm the Amazon ECS agent version that you're running\.

    ```
    curl -s 127.0.0.1:51678/v1/metadata | python3 -mjson.tool
    ```

 1. Download the `ecs-init` package for your operating system and system architecture\.
 Amazon ECS provides the `ecs-init` package file in an Amazon S3 bucket in each Region\.
-Ensure that you replace the *<region>* identifier in the command with the Region name, for example `us-west-2`, that you are geographically closest to\.
+Make sure that you replace the *<region>* identifier in the command with the Region name \(for example, `us-west-2`\) that you're geographically closest to\.

    **amazon\-ecs\-init\-latest\.x86\_64\.rpm**